RolivhuwaMuzila/Rolly-s-TO-DO-List-Project/README.md

 - ✅ **Mark Complete**: Mark tasks as complete to keep track of progress.
 - 📂 **Categories**: Organize tasks into different categories for better management.
 - 🌞🌜 **Day/Night Mode**: Switch between day and night modes using the sun/moon emoji button.
+- 📐 **Resizable To-Do List**: Easily resize the to-do list interface by dragging the bottom-right corner.
 - 💾 **Data Persistence**: All tasks are saved in local storage, ensuring data is not lost on page reload.

 ## 💻 Technologies Used